-1 A one-time \$25.00 Application Fee is required for all Matriculated and Non-Matriculated students (this is non-refundable after 3 business days from enrollment date).
-For MCU graduates enrolling as Non-Matriculated Students, no additional Application Fee is required and is waived.
+1. A one-time \$25.00 Application Fee is required for all Matriculated and Non-Matriculated students (this is non-refundable after 3 business days from enrollment date).
+For MMC graduates enrolling as Non-Matriculated Students, no additional Application Fee is required and is waived.

-2 A \$100.00 Re-registration fee is required for all students who withdraw and return to school.
-(The Registration or Re-registration fee is non-refundable after 3 business days from the date paid.)
+&lt;sup>2.
+A \$100.00 Re-registration fee is required for all students who return to school after withdrawal or termination.
+(The Registration or Reregistration fee is non-refundable after 3 business days from the date paid.)

-^{3.} Includes: \$95.00 fee for 'Applied Anatomy Lab' + \$85.00 fee for 'First Aid/CPR' +\$35.00 fee for 'Utah Laws, Rules and Ethics' (The Utah Laws, Rules and Ethics class is a required course for those seeking licensure in Utah.)
+3. Includes: \$95.00 fee for 'Applied Anatomy Lab' + \$85.00 fee for 'First Aid/CPR' +\$50.00 fee for 'Utah Laws, Rules and Ethics' (The Utah Laws, Rules and Ethics class is a required course for those seeking licensure in Utah.)

-4 Actual cost of Massage table/equipment will vary based on options and additions ordered by the student and may exceed amount listed above.
+4. Actual cost of Massage table/equipment will vary based on options and additions ordered by the student and may exceed amount listed above

-^{5.} Assistance with Licensing provided as a Service to the Student by MMC.
+$^{\rm 5.}\,$ Assistance with Licensing provided as a service to the student by MMC.